CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > MPCVault modifyMpcVault(vaultId, opts)

-Modify a mpc vault
+Update a mpc vault information

-modify a mpc vault
+Update a mpc vault name information by its ID.

 ### Example